 Consumer Camcorder

 In its heyday, the camcorder was the camera of choice for recording key family moments and your kids batting in their little league games.
 With the advent of digital cameras and iPhones, budget camcorders are nowhere near as widespread as they once were.
-But they still have their strengths: they’re lightweight, easy to use and have extremely high optical zoom capabilities for the price.
+But they still have their strengths: they’re lightweight, easy to use and have high optical zoom capabilities for the price.

 • Dead simple to use – turn on and hit the record button